-No need for takeout with this Copycat Chipotle Burrito Bowls Recipe!
-Made just like your favorite restaurant’s burrito bowl, this recipe is filling, healthy and can be made simple with pre-mixed ingredients or homemade options.
+No need for takeout with this Copycat Chipotle Burrito Bowl Recipe!
+Made just like your favorite restaurant’s burrito bowl, this recipe is full of flavor, healthy and can be made simple with pre-mixed ingredients or homemade options.

 If you’re anything like me, Chipotle is your go-to quick and easy, takeout meal on the regular.
 It’s filling, it’s packed with some of my favorite foods, and it’s relatively cheap… Can the guac just be free already?!

 Since our move, we’ve realized how much we used to eat out!
 When you live in walking distance to so many amazing restaurants, it’s so easy to opt for eating out instead of meal planning and grocery shopping.
 We’ve been working on planning out our weeks, leaning on our favorite cookbooks for inspiration and meal prepping intuitively to eat in more.
 Now instead of regularly eating Chipotle, we’re regularly eating a variation of these homemade chipotle bowls!

 For basically the price of one serving, we can make four meals.
 These copycat Chipotle Burrito Bowls are a win!

 What I love most about this chipotle burrito bowl recipe is that it can be as quick or involved as you want it to be.
 If you’re short on time you can buy store-bought versions of salsa, guac and even rotisserie chicken.
 If you’re more of a “from scratch” type of person I’ve included recipes for each.

 - Romaine lettuce– or any leafy greens or lettuce

 - Black beans – I like to use canned beans so I don’t have to think about pre-soaking and cooking my beans.
 You could also use pinto beans or refried beans.